Policy

 Mid-career recruits are able to adapt smoothly to our culture and climate through the career joining onboarding program and, for example, through opportunities for communication with management, the understanding of our mission and vision, and Group management philosophy training.
 We are working to make the most of the individuality, desire, and ability that each person possesses.

 In addition, we offer a Basic Battery Course to a diverse group of human resources who are joining the Company, helping to make mid-career recruits from various industries to acquire basic knowhow.
 As a mechanism that enables human resources to learn specialized skills in a short period of time by providing basic education centered on technology and skills, we established the Academy of battery Technology & Manufacturing in April 2023.
 Consisting of technology, production technology, and manufacturing faculties with our highly certified technicians as instructors, this academy has programs in place so that even mid-career hires with no battery-related knowledge or experience can acquire the necessary skills at an early stage.
-To confirm the level of retention after joining Panasonic Energy, we also conduct a pulse survey*1 once a month, and superiors and the human resources departments work together to discover issues and provide support.
+To confirm the mentality of mid-career hires after joining Panasonic Energy, we also conduct a pulse survey*1 once a month, and superiors and the human resources departments work together to discover issues and provide support.
 Pulse surveys are also conducted in the same way for new hires.

-*1 : Employee Opinion Survey
+*1 Employee Opinion Survey

 Chart showing Academy of battery Technology & Manufacturing system